awarelabshq/testchimp-sdk/testing/js/README.md

-# TestChimp Evals Library
+# LLM Evals Library

-The testchimp-eval-js library provides a way to evaluate AI-generated text against specific criteria using LLM evaluator models.
+The llm-eval-js library provides a way to evaluate AI-generated text against specific criteria using LLM evaluator models.
 The library integrates with the OpenAI API to provide a simple interface for evaluating text, offering flexibility to include context and compare the output against a golden output.
 This is meant as a thin wrapper library for easy usage in E2E test scripts such as playwright, cypress and selenium js.

 Features